Discovering Ateneo Art Gallery as a student

-The first of its kind in the Philippines, the Ateneo Art Gallery (AAG) is a part of the Ateneo de Manila University.
-It is a museum that showcases modern art and is back with PRINT(Ed): The AAG Print Collection Revisited — an exhibition aiming to help viewers develop a basic understanding of printmaking as an artistic medium.
-The exhibit present basic printmaking techniques such as relief and serigraphy to the more experimental and hybrid techniques used by contemporary artists today.
-It dives into the history of printmaking ands how the AGG Print Collection grew over the years.
+The first of its kind in the Philippines, the Ateneo Art Gallery (AAG) is part of Ateneo de Manila University.
+It is a museum that showcases modern art, and it is back with PRINT(Ed): The AAG Print Collection Revisited — an exhibition that aims to help viewers develop a basic understanding of printmaking as an artistic medium.
+The exhibit presents basic printmaking techniques, such as relief and serigraphy, to the more experimental and hybrid techniques used by contemporary artists today.
+It also dives into the history of printmaking and how the AGG Print Collection has grown over the years.

-This exhibition is curated by Pandy Aviado, who is himself one of Philippines' pioneer in contemporary printmaking.
-Also known as a visual artist and sculptor, 2018 was a year where the print industry celebrated their 50th anniversary.
-With an art career spanning four decades and beyond, Aviado writes a note about his curation of PRINT(Ed) and his affinity with the AAG.
+This exhibition is curated by Pandy Aviado, who is not only one of the country’s pioneer in contemporary printmaking but also a visual artist and sculptor.
+This year marks the 50th anniversary of the print industry.
+With a career spanning four decades, Pandy writes a note about his curation of PRINT(Ed) and affinity with the AAG.

-One of the things I did that seemed to impress everyone was a pen and ink drawing of a shanty house (Barong-barong).
-My mother had this brilliant idea of giving it to Fr.
-Kunkel, then the College Dean as a token.
+One of the things I did that seemed to impress everyone was a pen-and-ink drawing of a shanty house (barong-barong).
+My mother had this brilliant idea of giving it as a token to Fr.
+Kunkel, the then college dean.
 Fr.
-Kunkle then introduced me to Eric Torres.
-Eric invited me to visit the Gallery.
+Kunkle then introduced me to Eric Torres, who invited me to visit the Ateneo Art Gallery.

-The Ateneo Art Gallery had two parts then.
-The whole area consisted of three classroom size space.
+The gallery had two parts then.
+The whole area consisted of three classroom-size space.
 Two-thirds of that was the main gallery.
 The other part was the storage room.
-It wasn’t just a storage room, but it was also the office of the Curator and also the watering hole for the members of the elite Ateneo Arts Club.
-It had a 24-hours air-conditioning system and a turntable with speakers.
-It was in this room where I stumbled upon several black “carpetas” that contained woodcuts and etchings.
-It was, to explain plainly, mind blowing for a 17-years old sophomore.
+It wasn’t just a storage room, though.
+It was also the curator’s office and the watering hole for members of the elite Ateneo Arts Club.
+It had a 24-hour air-conditioning system and a turntable with speakers.
+It was in this room that I stumbled upon several black “carpetas” that contained woodcuts and etchings.
+It was, to plainly explain, mind-blowing for a 17-year-old sophomore.

-In my workshop under Mrs. Dans, aside from learning woodcuts and stencils, I was introduced to Rod.
-The following month I got to visit his studio in San Andres.
-That started my involvement in the advocacy of Fine Printmaking as a major visual arts medium.
-I had then both the privilege of working side by side Rod and the access to the Ateneo Print Collection.
+During Mrs Dans’ workshop, aside from learning about woodcuts and stencils, I was introduced to Rod.
+The following month, I got to visit his studio in San Andres.
+That started my involvement in the advocacy of fine printmaking as a major visual arts medium.
+I then had the privilege of working alongside Rod and had access to the Ateneo Print Collection.

-Eventually it dawned on me about the leap of faith I will soon have to decide on.
-Was I, then prepared to dedicate the rest of my life to an idea (Printmaking) for which I would probably receive no material compensation for at least 20 years?
+Eventually, it dawned on me the leap of faith I would soon have to make.
+Was I prepared to dedicate the rest of my life to an idea (printmaking) for which I would probably receive no material compensation for at least 20 years?

-I first received my awards in the Graphic Arts Division of the Shell Student Art Competition in 1964.
-They were etchings I did with Rodriguez and Emet.
-Mang Emet, as we all call him was Rod’s sidekick.
+I received my first awards in the Graphic Arts Division of the Shell Student Art Competition in 1964.
+They were the etchings I did with Rodriguez and Emet.
+Mang Emet, as we all called him, was Rod’s sidekick.
 He knew how to make etching ground and was pretty good as a printer.
-He helped me in doing my first, prize-winning aquatints.
+He helped me when I did my first prize-winning aquatints.

-I wasn’t the only student artist who was highly appreciative of the Print collection.
-I remember the time Butch Zialcita showed me the aquatints of Francisco Goya and the time Louie Acosta showed me the lithograph of Ben Shan.
-Dinky Munda and I would spend our free time looking at the prints while listening to “Misa Luba” record playing on the turntable.
+I wasn’t the only student artist who was highly appreciative of the print collection.
+Butch Zialcita showed me the aquatints of Francisco Goya, and Louie Acosta showed me the lithograph of Ben Shan.
+Dinky Munda and I would spend our free time looking at the prints while listening to Missa Luba playing on the turntable.
 I also remember Pete Lacaba showing me Arturo Luz woodcuts.

-It was also at this time that the favourite hunting ground for illustrations for the Heights Magazine was the Print Collection.
+It was also at this time that the favourite hunting ground for illustrations for Heights Magazine was the Print Collection.
 I also remember a 1964 yearbook that featured the Ateneo Art Gallery Collection.
 Zobel’s artworks were quite popular as covers of literary journals then.
 I had the privilege of seeing Zobel at work in Rod’s studio.
-He gave me several of his prints at that time.
+He gave me several of his prints.

-Every now and then I would visit Eric in the Gallery storage room.
-We would go over the prints individually and I would guess the medium used.
-When he felt that I was so passionate about printmaking, he gifted me with a book — Printmaking by Gabor Peterdi.
-Up until now, I regard it i as my Printmaking Bible.
+Every now and then, I visited Eric in the gallery’s storage room.
+We went over the prints individually and I had to guess the medium used.
+When he saw how passionate I was about printmaking, he gifted me with a book — Printmaking by Gabor Peterdi.
+Even now, I regard it as my printmaking bible.

-In an effort to be independent and to totally concentrate on Printmaking, I had a small studio made at the back of our house in Quezon City.
-Attending the workshop of Maning Rodriguez was great but traveling from where I live to the others side of the city in Malate was such a tiring journey.
+In an effort to be independent and concentrate on printmaking, I had a small studio made at the back of our house in Quezon City.
+Attending Maning Rodriguez’s workshop was great, but it was tiring to travel from my house to the other side of the city in Malate.

 I left for Europe in 1969 to participate in the Paris Biennial and to study art in Madrid.
 The first workshop I checked out was called BOJ.
-Basically the workshop concentrated in lithography and was managed by a greek artist named Dimitri Papaguergino.
-Coincidentally, his approach to his art reminded me so much of Mang Maning.
+The workshop concentrated in lithography and was managed by a Greek artist named Dimitri Papaguergino.
+Coincidentally, his approach to art reminded me so much of Mang Maning’s.
 A litho of mine in the CCP collection entitled Molotov cocktail was made there.
-The height of my stay in Spain was working as an intaglio printer at Grupo Quince.
-Later I moved to Paris and became a printer at Edition Imprente.
+The highlight of my stay in Spain was when I worked as an intaglio printer at Grupo Quince.
+I later moved to Paris and became a printer at Edition Imprente.

 When I left Europe, the Ateneo Art Gallery had already moved to the basement of the Rizal Library.
 The Art Gallery Prints Collection had continuously grown.
 I also remember showing my 8mm films there before leaving for Europe.

-I was part of several Printmaking show at the gallery before it moved on the main floor of the Rizal Library.
+I was part of several printmaking shows at the gallery before it moved to the main floor of the Rizal Library.
 One of them was a retro show of my old and new prints.
 Richie Lerma curated the show.

-This show PRINT(Ed) is an exhibition to celebrate the Printmaking as a major medium, not only here but worldwide.
-It is an art exhibit meant to show the intimacy Prints give the viewer.
+This show PRINT(Ed) is an exhibition to celebrate printmaking as a major medium, not only here but worldwide.
+It is an art exhibit meant to show the intimacy prints give to viewers.
 This show, as one would later realise, is a trip up and down the entire history of printmaking.